 - Subject to appropriation and based on availability of funds, the Higher Education Services Corporation (HESC) is provided authority to establish application procedures and a method of selecting recipients to eligible students for a last dollar award of up to $5,500 (or actual tuition)

-- The second phase of the Excelsior Scholarship Program includes $118 million to support an estimated 27,000 students in the program
+- The third phase of the Excelsior Scholarship Program includes $119 million and is estimated to support 30,000 students total since its inception.

 - An applicant must: